Terra88/hyprland-setup/README.md

 Features: Wallpaper engine, screen lock(hyprlock and a button to it), audio volume control icons and when pressed opens pavucontrol, bluetooth/network widgets, extra menu button, to open rofi, or wofi with, can be changed in the config, default: rofi), info bar that informs current folder path or web page name etc.

-Notice: This project is still under construction, i am mainly focusing on my archlinux installer for now, and will finish the theme later.
-Even though it doesn't have much features, it does add more widgets than the regular hyprland install, which has zero extra widgets:
+Notice: This project is still under construction, Even though it's a work in progress I am using it myself on my daily setup, so it does work.
+It does add more widgets than the regular hyprland install, which has zero extra widgets:
 <img width="2561" height="1441" alt="2025-11-07-102332_hyprshot" src="https://github.com/user-attachments/assets/ace98e93-c609-4466-bc95-d28ba11814ea" />
 Custom waybar & wallpaper engine:
 Create wallpaper folder to /home and add wallpaper.sh to /home folder aswell.